Justin Muzinich: Jeb Bush campaign

 Muzinich served as Policy Director for former Florida Governor Jeb Bush’s 2016 Presidential campaign.
 In this role, Muzinich oversaw a team that produced policy proposals for the campaign.
 Governor Bush later announced his public support of Muzinich’s 2018 nomination to Treasury.

 United States Treasury

 Muzinich served as United States Deputy Secretary of the Treasury.
-In that role, Muzinich helped oversee the Department’s $2.2 trillion dollar rescue plan for the COVID-19 outbreak and the Administration’s 2017 Tax Cuts and Jobs Act.
+In that role, Muzinich helped oversee the Department’s $2.2 trillion rescue plan for the COVID-19 outbreak and the Administration’s 2017 Tax Cuts and Jobs Act.

 The New York Times reported that he kept a low public profile.

 Nomination

 On March 13, 2018, President Donald Trump announced his intention to nominate Muzinich as the new United States Deputy Secretary of the Treasury, succeeding Sigal Mandelker.
 The United States Senate confirmed his nomination with a 55–44 vote.

 Tax Cuts and Jobs Act of 2017

 Muzinich was an architect of the Administration's tax reform effort, ultimately resulting in the Tax Cuts and Jobs Act of 2017.